-With generous support provided by The Wallis Annenberg Center for the Performing Arts and the City of Beverly Hill, this fall Sing for Hope will deliver sixteen new artist-created Sing for Hope Pianos to sixteen specially selected public schools across the Greater Los Angeles Area.
-These uniquely colorful piano artworks have been made available for anyone and everyone to play this summer, and now the Sing for Hope Pianos head to their permanent homes with students, teachers, and school communities.
+With generous support provided by The Wallis Annenberg Center for the Performing Arts and the City of Beverly Hill, Sing for Hope is delivering sixteen new artist-created Sing for Hope Pianos to sixteen specially selected public schools across the Greater Los Angeles Area.
+These uniquely colorful piano artworks were made available for anyone and everyone to play last summer, and now the Sing for Hope Pianos head to their permanent homes with students, teachers, and school communities.

 Participating schools include Jordan High School in Watts, Vanalden Early Education Center in Tarzana, Montebello Gardens Elementary in Pico Rivera, Dorris Place Elementary School in Elysian Park, View Park Preparatory High School in Hyde Park, and George Washington Carver Middle School in South Park.